Can carsharing help save the planet?

 Carsharing (a.k.a. ride-sharing) services provide an opportunity to reduce emissions from cars, reduce congestion on roads, and provide economic savings.
 With customers’ access to low rates on fuel and insurance, as well as the ability to use cars only when they are needed, driving becomes both a minimal cost in a monthly budget; as well as minimal as far as the emissions that take place when driving a car as necessary.

 By sharing travel in cars with sharing services, the carbon footprint of the travel is essentially reduced by the number of passengers included in the trip - vs. each individual needing a separate drive.
 Additionally, many ride-sharing fleets are converting to electric cars.

 Two leading carsharing companies include ZipCar and Car2Go (with locations both in the U.S. & around the world), where drivers, sometimes millions of members, work together to access cars as they are needed.

 Services like these provide customers the ability to reserve cars, to which they get automated access; until the end of the reservation period, then the car is cleaned and given to the next customer reservation.
 This works especially well for those who need occasional transportation on business travel and other occasions.
 For some, it serves as a replacement for rental cars, and for others, it is a transportation source when driving is only an occasional need.

-Ride hailing services that use mobile apps like Uber and Lyft (also commonly referred to as 'ridesharing services'; and that also offer food delivery & other services) offer much lower fares than standard taxi cabs, mobile apps for ease of pay and more, and the inclusion of many more passengers than in the usual space of a taxi.
+Ride-hailing services that use mobile apps like Uber and Lyft (also commonly referred to as 'ride-sharing services'; and that also offer food delivery & other services) offer much lower fares than standard taxi cabs, mobile apps for ease of payment, and the inclusion of more passengers than in the usual space of a taxi.

 People in need of occasional transportation assistance can use these services as well.
 The use of hybrid and electric cars in carsharing fleets continues to grow, in the millions of cars that are shared in these programs worldwide.